Analysis | Hunger Is Getting Worse Since the Pandemic

-The threat is greatest for families dependent on food-relief programs such as the Department of Agriculture’s SNAP (Supplemental Nutrition Assistance Program), as the emergency allotments granted during the pandemic begin to expire.
+The threat is greatest for families dependent on food-relief programs such as the Department of Agriculture’s Supplemental Nutrition Assistance Program, or SNAP, as the emergency allotments granted during the pandemic begin to expire.
 Children are particularly vulnerable as schools close for the summer and millions of low-income students face months without free lunches.

 The combined pressures of escalating inflation, still-brittle supply chains, curtailed grain imports due the Russia-Ukraine war, and intensifying impacts of climate change are prolonging and compounding food insecurity across the world.
 Yet in the US, hunger is still written off by many conservative lawmakers as a personal failing that the government has no obligation to remedy now that the pandemic is no longer a public priority.